 Big Ten Voting Challenge

 U-M is leading the Big Ten Voting Challenge.
-Two winners will be honored this fall: the campus with the greatest overall turnout in 2018, and the campus with the greatest growth in turnout from 2014 to 2018!
+Two winners are celebrated after each major election: the campus with the greatest overall turnout, and the campus with the greatest growth in turnout.